cronvel/terminal-kit/doc/high-level.md

 This get an image (using a filepath or an URL) and draw it directly into the terminal.
 Support all format supported by [get-pixels](#https://www.npmjs.com/package/get-pixels), namely *PNG*, *JPEG* and *GIF*.
 Only the first frame of *GIF* are used ATM.

+**NOTE:** Terminal Kit does not support loading over HTTP **out of the box**.
+Terminal Kit aims to have a good balance between features and lightweight, and loading images over HTTP adds tons of dependencies, which of course are only useful in very rare use-cases.
+If you need such feature, **just add the original** `get-pixels` **module**, it has precedence over the `get-pixels` fork which has HTTP support striped.

 It uses the *upper half block* UTF-8 character (▀) to double the height resolution and produces the correct aspect ratio: the upper half having a foreground color and the lower half having the background color.